Jay Treryth - Counsellor and Psychotheraptist

 I work with Adults, 18 and up, generally in a one-to-one setting.
 I also work with couples and we can look at any issue you feel would benefit from working on together.

-I am mostly working with online video sessions at the moment.
+I am mostly working through online video sessions at the moment.
 We can also meet in person outdoors if there's a mutually suitable place.

 Training, qualifications & experience